-PT 787 Residency (12)
+PT 787 Residency I (6)

-This is a twelve-week culminating, mentoring, clinical experience designed specifically to provide the student experience in functioning as an autonomous practitioner in a doctoring professional atmosphere.
+This is the first of two six-week culminating, mentoring, clinical experiences designed specifically to provide the student experience in functioning as an autonomous practitioner in a doctoring professional atmosphere.
 Full-time clinical exposure is provided under the supervision of a licensed physical therapist within a specialty practice setting.